AriKimelman/Fancy-Cars-And-Happiness/README.md

-# Statitics
+# Statistics
-I perform a variety of statistical techniques to answer interesting questions.
+I use a variety of statistical techniques to answer interesting research questions!